LEAGUE SETUP:

 Week 1: If you do not submit a lineup for Week 1 before the deadline, your starting lineup will be your 6 Keepers and the first 9 picks of your draft that meet the starting roster criteria.
 This will be the case regardless of injury.
 Please submit your roster for Week 1 as you will want to try to avoid this.

 Midweek Substitutions (IR Only): If a team should have a player in their starting lineup go on the Injured Reserve List (formerly DL) mid-week, you may make a mid-week substitution for a healthy player from your current roster for that position in the lineup.
-This can only be done when a player is placed on the IR.
+NOTE: You may only use reserves on your current roster to make this change and it can only be done when a player is placed on the IR.
 Normal substitutions are not allowed mid-week.

 IMPORTANT: It is the responsibility of all team owners to make sure that weekly changes get accepted via the online league manager (if you make any).
 The league office will not be responsible for any changes being late, lost, or misdirected as a result of any computer malfunction, delay, etc. If you are having computer problems, contact the league office before the deadline and he will enter your desired changes for you.